 The students laugh at me because I said, “If you think you’re not going to make some bonehead mistake when you’re an anesthetist, think again.”
 I had a situation where I forgot to turn the vent on manual when I was getting ready to extubate a patient and I’m like, “I cannot create positive pressure.
 What’s going on, this and the other.”
 The MDA I was working with is like, “Doofus, you’re still on.”
 I go, “Oh.”

 I’m still in pediatrics.
 If I can share these moments with my students, they understand that I’m human too.
 I’m not 100% all of the time.
-I still keep my patients safe, but I’m still going to make these.
+I still keep my patients safe, but I’m still going to make mistakes.
 I go, “I didn’t turn the vent on manual.
 I got it,” and I’ve never done that again.
 It’s still those learning opportunities that you have.

 I want your thoughts on the GRE.
 I know a lot of schools are turning away from it, but it’s still a huge debate.
 I have some students who were even saying, “Jenny, all the applicants are flocking to the schools that don’t require the GRE and are more competitive.”